-If you’re looking to grab a bargain second-hand bike from a bike shop, an online auction site such as eBay or selling pages like Facebook Marketplace, make sure you read our advice first.
+Whether you're after a mountain bike, gravel bike or any other kind of bike and you’re looking to grab a second-hand bargain from a bike shop, an online auction site such as eBay, or something like Craigslist or Facebook Marketplace, make sure you read our advice first.
 It could save you in the long run or keep you from falling into the pitfalls that can surround the used bike market.
-There is a whole other area of potential pitfalls when buying a used e-bike, and we will cover that in a separate article, soon.
+There is a whole other area of potential pitfalls when buying a used e-bike, and we will cover that in a separate article.

 From shops to online sites there are bargains to be had, especially now with the financial cost of living crisis biting hard and, in the lead up to Christmas as people look to sell their unused bikes quickly.
 It can be easy to think you're grabbing a bargain, but beware, if it's too good to be true, it more than likely is!